 - Are there counties in the United States with unusually low life expectancy compared to their neighboring counties?

-The statistic employed by this tool uses permutations to determine how likely it would be to find the actual spatial distribution of the values that you are analyzing by comparing your values to a set of randomly generated values.
-Choosing the number of permutations in the Optimize for parameter is a balance between Precision and increased processing time (Speed).
-A lower number of permutations can be used when first exploring a problem, but it is best practice to increase the permutations to Precision for final results.
+The statistic used by this tool uses permutations to determine how likely it would be to find the actual spatial distribution of the values that you are analyzing by comparing your values to a set of randomly generated values.
+Choosing the number of permutations in the Optimize for parameter is a balance between the Precision option and increased processing time (the Speed option).
+A lower number of permutations can be used when first exploring a problem, but it is a best practice to increase the permutations to the Precision option for final results.

-The output layer will have additional fields containing information such as the Cluster/Outlier Type, the number of neighbors each feature had included in their analysis, and the Local Moran's I Index, Value and Score for each feature.
-The output layer also contains information on the statistical analysis in the Description section of its Item Details.
+The output layer includes additional fields containing information such as the Cluster/Outlier Type, the number of neighbors each feature included in their analysis, the Local Moran's I Index, and the Value and Score for each feature.
+The output layer also contains information about the statistical analysis in the Description section of its Item Details page.